snhstq/IBM3705_R5/README.md

 (If i3274 or i3271 is started after the NCP has been loaded, the related line needs to be activated first)

-SDLC: Connect your TN3270 client to the 3274's IP address with port 32741.
-Logon to TSO:
-Press [RESET], followed by [CLEAR] and then again press [RESET].
-Now type: Logon applid(tso) logmode(mhp3278e)
-press [SYSREQ]  (not [ENTER] !!!)

-BSC: Connect your TN3270 client to the 3274's IP address with port 32711.
-You should shee the NETSOL welcome message.
-Logon to TSO:
-Logon HERC01
-press ENTER

 ## Operation and Use